Our dermatologists provide comprehensive medical and surgical treatments for diseases of skin, hair and nails for people of all ages.

 When you have a mole, spot or another area of skin that looks suspicious, you want to know if it’s cause for concern as soon as possible.
 We partner with our oncologists at Ellis Fischel Cancer Center to diagnose and treat all types of skin cancer.
 We offer the most advanced skin cancer and melanoma treatment.
 Because we’re an academic health system, our patients also have access to the latest clinical trials and treatments such as immunotherapy.
 Learn more.

 In addition to traditional cancer treatments, MU Health Care offers Mohs micrographic surgery.
 This procedure is unique to skin cancer and helps preserve surrounding tissue to maintain skin's natural appearance.
+Our expert is able to perform Mohs surgery on the face, hands, feet, genitals and pretibial area, or shin region of the lower leg.

 If your child has a common or rare skin condition, our team of board-certified doctors and staff are here to help.
 We make sure to provide the safest, most effective treatments for your child from infancy through age 18.
 We know children have unique skin care needs and we want to make sure your family receives the best treatments possible in a safe and welcoming environment.
 Learn more.